-Every story in Bug Week clacks and hums with the anger of women.
+Every story in Airini Beautrais Ockham-winning collection of short stories, Bug Week, clacks and hums with the anger of women.
 Here, the author explains why.

 Content warning: this article references sexual assault and family violence.